Installation Overview --Commander, Fleet Activities Chinhae, S. Korea

 Commander, Fleet Activities Chinhae (CFAC) is located on the southern coast of Korea, about 40 minutes from Pusan.

 When making arrangements through your servicing PSD for transportation to Chinhae, ensure they are aware that COMFLEACT Chinhae is located about 250 miles southeast of Seoul and Osan Air Base.
 Passengers with travel destinations to Chinhae should be routed from Conus/Oconus locations to Chinhae via Pusan International Airport, located 28 miles from Chinhae.
 The sponsor will meet you at Pusan International Airport (Gimhae).

 All incoming personnel are met by their sponsor at Gimhae International Airport (Pusan).
-If for some reason you are not met by your sponsor it is crucial that you hand carry your Welcome Aboard Packet.
-In the Welcome Aboard Packet, is a Taxi guide that will assist you in making your way to CFAC.
+If for some reason you are not met by your sponsor, it is crucial that you hand-carry your Welcome Aboard Packet.
+In the Welcome Aboard Packet, there is a Taxi guide that will assist you in making your way to CFAC.

 You may enter Korea in Incheon but need to take a domestic flight from Seoul GIMPO to Pusan GIMHAE.
 Transportation from Incheon to Seoul; Military shuttle bus, AFEES taxi (approximately $75-$85) or commercial taxi (gray or white color / Korean Money 55,000 Won - 65,000 Won).
 The ride to Seoul can take up to one hour.
 On arrival at Incheon contact your USO representative for any advice.

 The tax fee is included in the ticket price.

 Please ensure that you contact your sponsor before arriving in Korea and inform them of delays or changes in flight details.
 It is advised that you take a carry on with a clean uniform and essentials in case of lost or delayed luggage.